MMoTH/FEniCS-Myosim/docs/pages/getting_started/running_a_simulation/cell_isometric_demo_page/single_cell_isometric_demo_page.md

   <source src="test.mp4" type="video/mp4">
 </video>

+The bottom left animated panel shows the cross-bridge population over time. for a completely isometric twitch, the cross-bridge distributions are not strained and thus remain centered at x = 0.

-And the cube deformation is seen in Paraview, shown below.
-From Paraview, load the "u_disp.pvd" and "active_stress.pvd" files.
-Once these are loaded and user has hit "Apply", to view the active stress information on the deformed cube:
+The unit cube deformation is seen in Paraview, shown below.
+The left panel is colored according to half-sarcomere length and the right is colored by active stress.
+To visualize these results:

+* Open Paraview, and select "Open" at the top left.
+Navigate to the output directory of the demo simulation.
+* Load the "u_disp.pvd", "active_stress_magnitude.pvd", and "hsl_mesh.pvd" files.
+* In the pipeline browser, click "Apply".
+The unit cube should appear.
-* Highlight both items in the "Pipeline Browser"
+* Hold shift and select all items in the "Pipeline Browser".
-* Right click -> Add Filter -> Alphabetical -> Append Attributes
+* Right click -> Add Filter -> Alphabetical -> Append Attributes.
-* Apply the "Warp by Vector" filter
+* Click "Apply".
+* Either use the shortcut or Right click -> Add Filter -> Alphabetical -> Warp by Vector.
+* click "Apply".

-The color shows the magnitude of active stress generated in the f0 direction (the direction shown by the vectors in the bottom image):
+The cube can now be animated according to the displacement, and the coloring of the cube can be based on displacement, active stress generated in the fiber (*f0*) direction (shown in the below picture), or half-sarcomere length.

 <video width="800" height="500" controls>
   <source src="cell_isometric_demo_animation.mp4" type="video/mp4">